 “Why is he here?”
 Isolde said to Betty.

 “My next-door neighbor worries about me, so she sent him.
-It’s impossible to say no to Nadine.
+It’s very hard to say no to Nadine.
 And Ethan can be very nice when he wants to be.”

 “Thank you, Betty,” Ethan said, unfazed, and Alice took another look at him.